 Just yesterday, one of my readers was looking for a recipe for baking powder due to special dietary needs.

 So I dug out this recipe and am sharing it with her — and with all of you — today.

 In one sense, I guess this shows how far I am willing to go to modify a special needs diet, but it also shows how easy it can be to do so.

-- are trying to avoid additives like aluminum (did you know that aluminum is in lots of commercial baking powders — sodium aluminum sulfate) or
+- Avoiding Additives – did you know that aluminum is in lots of commercial baking powders — sodium aluminum sulfate) or

 - You need Baking Powder and can't get to the store – have run out of baking powder, or yours has expired (mine once did this when I was very young.
 I ended up using the resulting “cake” as a frisbee.
 I'm not kidding!)